 There's growing demand for child and adolescent mental health practitioners around the world.

-Our course will give you the knowledge and understanding to manage child and adolescent mental wellbeing in wider socio-economic and political contexts in developing countries.
-It also aims to develop and enhance your critical and analytic thinking skills.
-You'll be encouraged to critically reflect on theoretical perspectives relating to child and adolescent mental wellbeing.
+As well as developing your knowledge of child and adolescent mental health, our postgraduate course will enhance your critical and analytic thinking skills.
+We’ll encourage you to reflect on theoretical perspectives relating to child and adolescent mental wellbeing.

 MSc graduates are in high demand, so you should find that your employment opportunities in health and social care and education-related industries - across public and private sectors - are strengthened following successful completion of this course.